TIBCOSoftware/apiscout/samples/streetlightsapp-go/README.md

 To build and deploy the app to Kubernetes, run the make targets for _deps_, _build-app_, _build-docker_ and _run-kube_

 ## API
-After starting the app, it will register with two endpoints:
+After starting the app, it will register with below endpoint:
-* **/api/invoices/:id**: Get the invoice details for the invoice ID.
-* **/swagger**: Get the OpenAPI specification for this app
+* **/asyncapispec**: Get the AsyncAPI specification for this app

 ## API Scout
 As you deploy the app to Kubernetes, after a few seconds the API will be found by API Scout and indexed.
-The lines 36 to 38 in [invoice-go-svc.yml](./invoice-go-svc.yml) are the annotations that make sure the API is found.
+The lines 34 to 35 in [streetlights-go-svc.yml](./streetlights-go-svc.yml) are the annotations that make sure the API is found.